0xThiebaut/sigmai/README.md

 #### Stdout
 This target outputs the generated Sigma rules to the [standard output](https://en.wikipedia.org/wiki/Stdout).
 It can be selected by using `stdout` as the `--target` flag's value.

+Do note that all other logging is send to the  [standard error](https://en.wikipedia.org/wiki/Standard_streams#Standard_error_(stderr)), which enables you to split logging and generated Sigma rules.

 #### Directory
 This target output's the generated Sigma rules into a directory, which defaults to the current one.